Crews respond to crash involving train near City Park

 Multiple witnesses who live in the area tell WBRZ they heard a loud crashing sound, then saw a car on fire underneath the train.
 One witness went on to say as firefighters were trying to contain the blaze, the train started moving again, dragging the car along with it.

-Debris was thrown across Terrace Street at the railroad crossing between Old South Baton Rouge and the Garden District.
+Debris was thrown across Terrace Avenue at the railroad crossing between Old South Baton Rouge and the Garden District.

 Crews shut down a portion of Dalrymple to assist.